swiftlang/swift-evolution/proposals/0000-normalize-identifiers.md

 ## Proposed solution

-Normalize Swift identifiers according to the normalization form NFC recommended for case-sensitive languages in the Unicode Standard Annexes [15](UAX15) and [31](UAX31) and follow the [Normalization Charts](NormalizationCharts).
+Normalize Swift identifiers according to the normalization form NFC recommended for case-sensitive languages in the Unicode Standard Annexes [15][UAX15] and [31][UAX31] and follow the [Normalization Charts][NormalizationCharts].

 [UAX15]: http://www.unicode.org/reports/tr15/
 [UAX31]: http://www.unicode.org/reports/tr31/
 [NormalizationCharts]: http://unicode.org/charts/normalization/

-In addition to that, prohibit the use of *default-ignorable* characters in identifiers except in the special cases described in [UAX31](UAX31), listed below:
+In addition to that, prohibit the use of *default-ignorable* characters in identifiers except in the special cases described in [UAX31][UAX31], listed below:

 * Allow Zero Width Non-Joiner (U+200C) when breaking a cursive connection
 * Allow Zero Width Non-Joiner (U+200C) in a conjunct context